DasRed/perst/README.md

 Or you run perst with the command line switch -c.

-## Big list of configuration options

 You can use environment variables in your configuration.
 Environment variables are only supported in YAML Files.
 Every environment variable can be written in the format `$NAME` or `${NAME}`.
 Only existing environment variables will replaced.
+YAML configuration use YAML Version 1.2 and supports [anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/).

+## Big list of configuration options

 ### `version`